A dental crown is a "cap" that is placed over a tooth to restore its shape, size, strength, and appearance.

 Call us today at 954-424-6500 to schedule an appointment.

 CEREC (Chairside Economical Restoration of Esthetic Ceramics) is a method of computer-aided dentistry for creating dental crowns.
 The process allows dentists to construct, produce and insert individual ceramic restorations directly at the point of treatment (chairside) in a single appointment, rather than over multiple appointments with lab work in between.
-CEREC restorations are extremely reliable.
-The technology allows dentists to use modern ceramics, which are extremely durable and long lasting.
-The fit of the CEREC crowns is very accurate due to the high precision of the scanning machines.Read more about Same Day Crowns with CEREC
+The CEREC process produces crowns of superior quality and reliability while saving you the time, inconvenience, and cost of additional visits to the office.Read more about CEREC

 Same Day Crowns